 Just because you decided you don’t need to bag your clippings doesn’t mean you shouldn’t consider what is going to happen to the grass clippings you generate.

 Grass clippings can greatly affect the look and feel of your yard, and some types of grass will actually die if you leave clippings on top.

 You may want to use the clippings for alternative landscaping in your garden.
 Furthermore, you might have bagging laws in your area, so you must check to see what the proper procedure is where you live before you make your final decision.

 There are a few different types of clipping discharge types to consider when buying a riding lawn mower, such as:

-These mowers will collect your yard clippings for you, but, more likely, you would need to purchase the bag separately from the mower.
+This type will collect your yard clippings for you, but, more likely, you would need to purchase the bag separately.

 These types of mowers can actually turn your clippings into useable mulch for you while you mow your lawn, which we think is a pretty nifty feature.

 What Is the Best Time of Year to Buy a Lawn Mower?

 There are two different times of the year where it is best to buy a lawn mower affordably.
 The first time is in April and May, but you can also find good deals from August through September.
 However, even if it is not that time of year, you should always keep your eyes peeled for good deals on riding lawn mowers.

 There are often going-out-of-business sales or overstock sales that don’t coincide with these months that will allow you to get an excellent deal.